10440893_10100994843572317_7821362912391212275_n.jpg

 Sarah Lunnie is an interdisciplinary new-works dramaturg and producer.

-She was previously the Senior Dramaturg of the Public Theater; an Associate Artistic Director of the Jungle Theater in Minneapolis; the Literary Director at Playwrights Horizons; and the Literary Manager at Actors Theatre of Louisville, where she curated and developed new work for the Humana Festival of New American Plays.
+Sarah was previously the Senior Dramaturg of the Public Theater; an Associate Artistic Director of the Jungle Theater in Minneapolis; the Literary Director at Playwrights Horizons; and the Literary Manager at Actors Theatre of Louisville, where she curated and developed new work for the Humana Festival of New American Plays.
 She is the co-editor, with Amy Wegener, of several volumes of Humana Festival play anthologies.

 You can learn more about her current projects here.